Cat & Dog Ultrasound & X-Ray

-For an in-depth assessment of your pet’s health, we utilize one or more of our pet diagnostic resources to detect subtle changes and diagnose injuries or illnesses.
+For an in-depth assessment of your pet’s health, we utilize cat and dog ultrasound, x-ray or other diagnostic resources to detect subtle changes and diagnose injuries or illnesses.
 Our animal hospital in Annandale is equipped with the most advanced diagnostic tools and technology that enable us to quickly obtain the most accurate results.

 We can perform a variety of tests with our in-house laboratory, and produce clear images of your pet’s bones and internal organs using our digital radiology and ultrasound machines.
 Pet diagnostics allow us to answer many questions about your animal companion’s health that a routine physical exam cannot.

 We are pleased to offer an array of cutting-edge diagnostic services with varying capabilities here in Annandale, helping us formulate the best treatment plan for your pet.
 These include:

 - Digital X-ray

 Our In-House Diagnostic Laboratory

 With our in-house lab, we can run various tests such as a blood chemistry panel, complete blood count (CBC), or urinalysis, and obtain results in as little as 30 minutes.
 These tests are invaluable in helping us detect signs of disease, infection, parasites, and illness.
 We can also run: